 MA Theatre for Community and Education

-Mountview’s MA in Theatre for Community and Education is a creative and challenging ensemble experience in the transformational power of theatre arts.
+Mountview’s MA in Theatre for Community and Education is a creative and challenging exploration into the transformational power of theatre.

 In a society where access to the arts is at risk of being marginalised, this course develops the next generation of interdisciplinary theatre practitioners who will lead the way in providing meaningful arts experiences for all.